 The news about ending the DACA program has gotten a lot of attention as it very well should.
-From a practical standpoint, if a child comes here at the age of one, lives here and is suddenly deported to a country she never knew to begin with at the age of 23, how does that benefit Americans?
+From a practical standpoint, if a child comes here at the age of one, lives here almost their entire life, and is suddenly deported to a country she never knew to begin with at the age of 23, how does that benefit Americans?
 Among other things, that young person is usually working, or about to start working, and that means paying taxes.
 DACA recipients work and pay taxes.
 Opponents of immigration reform are arguing hard and fast, attempting to strike fear into Americans by luridly suggesting that if we don’t deport these young people, that our families might become victims of crime—leaving off that these young people aren’t eligible for DACA if they’ve committed a serious crime, which they are less likely to do than the average American anyways.
 What is really going to occur is that American businesses are going to lose a great deal of money should these, often well-educated, young people be deported.

 From a practical standpoint, it doesn’t make any sense, at all.